riscv-europe/summit-website/site.src/pages/side-events.md

 Friday June 9th will be dedicated to RISC-V and open source hardware *side events*, e.g. public workshops or private consortium meetings.

+### Extra registration required

+Participation to one or several *side events* requires **registration for Friday 9th**, and payment of the associated fees to covers breaks and lunch.

 ### Friday June 9th schedule

 The side events will share a common schedule, including break and pauses: